sg-s/data-manager/README.md

 hash-based data management system written in MATLAB.

-## Why you should use this:
+## The problem

-1. share code and data easier: you don't have to worry about where the data is
+1. you write and share code.
+But code operates on data, and you want a way to work on the same code independently of where the code is, or where the data is.
-2. ensure reproducible document builds.
-You want to have the same code run on the same data to generate the same document.
+2. data shouldn't change.
+But it does, because people make mistakes.
+You don't want your entire analysis pipeline to operate on data that isn't what you think it is.
+GIGO.

+## The Solution

+1. hash-based data integrity checks
+2. your code is agnostic to the **location** of the data, but cares only about **what** the data is.
+Think of this as [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) vs. [URL](https://en.wikipedia.org/wiki/Uniform_Resource_Locator).

 ## Installation

-The reccomended way to install this is to use my package manager:
+The recommended way to install this is to use my package manager:

 ```matlab
 urlwrite('http://srinivas.gs/install.m','install.m');